aruship4/recipe-project/README.md

 I conducted 2 permutations tests:
 - To see if the missingness of avg_rating is dependent on whether a recipe is a main dish or not.
-- To see if
-The missingness of avg_rating appears to depend slightly on whether a recipe is a main dish.
+- To see if the missingness of avg_rating appears to depend slightly on whether a recipe is a main dish.
 The observed difference in missingness between main dishes and non-main dishes is very small (-0.0033), but the permutation test gives a p-value of 0.009, suggesting that this difference is statistically significant.
 This indicates that main dish recipes are slightly less likely to have missing average ratings than non-main dishes.

+### Missingness of `avg_rating`

+### Missingness of

+<iframe
+  src="assets/missingness_diff_main_dish.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/missingness_minutes.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
 ## Hypothesis Testing

 Question: Do recipes with higher protein levels tend to have higher average ratings than recipes with low protein levels?